kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 These variants help avoid resource-related terminations (exit code 137) by reducing overhead and preventing manual kills.
 If port 3000 is occupied in CI, set `REACT_APP_PORT` to a free port.

 Health check:
-- A static health endpoint is served at `/healthz`.
+- A static health endpoint is served at `/healthz` (served from `public/healthz`).
 After starting, verify readiness with `npm run healthcheck` (expects HTTP 200 on /healthz).
+The healthcheck targets 127.0.0.1 by default.

 Browserslist:
 - To update the Browserslist DB locally, run: `npx update-browserslist-db@latest`

 Deprecation warnings:
-- Webpack dev server middleware warnings about onBeforeSetupMiddleware/onAfterSetupMiddleware are harmless with react-scripts 5.x.
-They do not affect functionality.
+- Webpack dev server middleware warnings about `onBeforeSetupMiddleware`/`onAfterSetupMiddleware` are benign with `react-scripts@5.x` and do not affect functionality.
+They can be ignored in CI.

 ## OpenAI Chatbot (Optional)